 Who can attend free Danish language courses?

 Most adult foreigners entering Denmark are entitled to free Danish tuition that includes Danish lessons in one of the programs for up to 3½ years within a 5-year period.
-The period is calculated from the date the student can commence Danish classes.
-The teaching period can be extended for up to 5 years for students who have not had the opportunity to avail themselves of the offer of Danish education due to illness.
+The period is calculated from the date the student can commence Danish classes, that is from the date of the referral letter from your municipality.
+Danish language courses are offered within the framework of a voucher system – learn more about the system here.

 As a refugee or family reunificated individual, you have the right to 5 years of Danish tuition as part of an integration program.

 As a language center we are obliged to charge a deposit – read more and pay deposit here.

 You must possess a Danish CPR number